History of exploration

 There are some reasons to believe in such rapid sedimentation processes: there are no waves or currents below the depth of 18 – 20 m in Blue Hole and thus the sinkhole serves as a sediment trap.
 There exist similar structures which are filled with sediments – for example near Key Largo in the Florida Keys (United States).

-Sinkhole has hourglass shape in cross-section.
+Sinkhole has an hourglass shape in cross-section.

 Hydrogen sulphide layer

-This unusual hydrogen sulfide layer has been created by the constant pouring of organic substances in Great Blue Hole.
+This unusual hydrogen sulfide layer has been created by the constant pouring of organic substances in the Great Blue Hole.
 As these pieces of organic matter sink, they are decomposed by microorganisms.
 These microorganisms deplete all the oxygen at the bottom layer of water and form hydrogen sulfide.
-This, in turn, makes the water more acidic and it dissolves the limestone walls.
-Most likely this process has helped to create the hourglass shape of sinkhole.
+This, in turn, makes the water more acidic and dissolves the limestone walls.
+Most likely this process has helped to create the hourglass shape of the sinkhole.

 West Wall Cave

 In 1997 at the 50 m depth in the west wall of Blue Hole there was discovered a cave – West Wall Cave.
-After this deep entrance the cave rises up to 37 – 41 m depth and then extends horizontally for more than 46 m.
+After this deep entrance, the cave rises up to 37 – 41 m depth and then extends horizontally for more than 46 m.
 The cave contains many skeletons of marine turtles and other creatures.
 The depth of this cave coincides with the depth of the majority of stalactites and stalagmites.

 Stalactites and stalagmites